Pick of the Month

 In December of last year, Hanif Kureishi got dizzy, fell, and woke up paralyzed.
 In August of last year, his friend Salmon Rushdie—under threat of fatwa since 1989—was brutally stabbed by an Islamic extremist.
 The confluence of these two men's tragedies, the random and not-so-random awfulness of them, has had me thinking about this story.
 It's about a first-generation Pakistani immigrant (Parvez) coming to terms with his son's religious fanaticism.

-Last night I rewatched the film—screenplay also written by Kureishi—and clocked this exchange for the first time: A nightclub comedian, pretending to mistake Parvez for Rushdie, announces with casual cruelty, "Slip me a ten-er and I'll shoot him for you."
+Last night I rewatched the film—screenplay also written by Kureishi—and clocked this exchange for the first time: A nightclub comedian, pretending to mistake Parvez for Rushdie, announces to the audience with casual cruelty, "Slip me a ten-er and I'll shoot him for you."

 As Kureishi recently tweeted from his hospital bed: "Have a big drink on me.
 Until tomorrow dear friends, in this shitty world, all my love."